serverlessworkflow/specification/specification.md

 </details>

-Consumes an [event definition](#Event-Definition) referenced via the `name` property.
+Consumes an [event definition](#Event-Definition) referenced via the `event` property.

-The `consumeEventTimeout` property defines the maximum amount of time (ISO 8601 format literal or expression) to wait for the result event.
+The `timeout` property defines the maximum amount of time (ISO 8601 format literal or expression) to wait for the result event.
 If not defined it should default to the  [actionExecutionTimeout](#Workflow-Timeout-Definition).
 If the event defined by the `name` property is not received in that set time, action invocation should raise an error that can be handled in the states `onErrors` definition.

 ##### SubFlowRef Definition